We designed our adaptive kayaking equipment with the goal of keeping our customers as independent and active as possible, for as long as possible.

 TRY ALL THREE MODES

-Straight and off the mount is ideal for entering and exiting the water; Use Versa straight and on the mount when you want less stress on your shoulders or when water conditions are choppy.
+Straight and off the mount is ideal for entering and exiting the water with your Versa Paddle.
+Use Versa straight and on the mount when you want less stress on your shoulders or when water conditions are choppy.
 Use it angled and on the mount for the most energy efficient experience and/or when the water is calm.

-There are three quick release buttons on each shaft.
+There are three quick release buttons on each of Versa's shafts.
 Try shortening and lengthening the shafts for different conditions.
-Try paddling backwards and practice turning.
+Experiment with paddling backwards and practice turning.